"Climate change is not a future problem - it's here and now"

 The Red Cross is calling for urgent local action and funding, particularly for those most vulnerable, to combat the devastating humanitarian impacts of the climate crisis confirmed in the IPCC’s latest report.

-At COP26 in Glasgow world leaders agreed to double adaptation funding, but the promise to deliver $100 billion climate finance was delayed until 2023.
+In 2021 at COP26 in Glasgow, world leaders agreed to double adaptation funding, but the outcomes of this saw the promise to deliver $100 billion in climate finance delayed until 2023.

-Here is the full IPCC report and eight humanitarian insights from the Red Cross Red Crescent Climate Centre enhanced through cartoons.
+Here is the full IPCC report on climate change and eight humanitarian insights from the Red Cross Red Crescent Climate Centre enhanced through cartoons.

 - Learn more about the impacts of climate change